MatthewBasic115/InvestiGAM/markdown/welcome.md

 The marginaleffects package (Arel-Bundock, 2024) is the core of the Interpret module.
 If you would like to learn how to generate the plots and simulations used in this application, then please access the marginaleffects website seen in the Citations below.

 Simon Wood is the creator of the mgcv package and the book  _Generalized Additive Models: An Introduction with R_ (Wood, 2017) which s the primary source of the teaching material provided in this application.
 This application would not be possble without these two resources.
+Thank you Simon!

-Thank you to Dr. Nick Clark at the University of Queensland for sponsoring and supervising this project.
+Thank you to Dr. Nick Clark at the University of Queensland for supervising, guiding and reviewing this project.

 ### Citations